 "Everyone knows that everyone is lying, and everyone prefers to keep up the mild pretense" feels like its own unique dynamic.
 I think this combination should be called Common Pretense.

 Once you see it it feels pretty prevalent:

 - Religious leaders in liberal denominations pretending not to know that their congregants are breaking various strictures, and actively avoiding contexts where they might see it happening: e.g. congregants drive to the temple when they're not supposed to, but park around the corner, while the clergy walk to the temple through a roundabout route to avoid accidentally seeing the congregants arriving by car.

-- Parents pretending not to know that their teenager [smokes/drinks/is kissing boys/is kissing girls/is kissing everyone]; child pretending not to know that their parent knows about it, so nobody has to deal with it.
+- Parents pretending not to know that their teenager [smokes/drinks/is kissing boys/is kissing girls/is kissing everyone]; child pretending not to realize that their parent knows about it, so nobody has to deal with it.